ericslevenson/Photosieving-Automated-Tools/README.md

 - **commandline.py:** This script produces unique commandline arguments for each image to be used in PebbleCounts.

 ### Suggested Workflow
 (1) Conduct photo survey.
-Organize image files into uniquely named folders to prep for Agisoft SfM processing (e.g. folders for each gravel bar or river reach).
+Organize image files into uniquely named folders to prep for Agisoft SfM processing (e.g. folders for each gravel bar or river reach). \n
 (2) Use **rename.py** to automatically give each image file a unique name.
 (3) SfM processing using Agisoft Metashape.
 Export cameras as a .xml for step 4.
 Export either the DEM or point cloud for step 5.
 (4) Use **sfm2csv.py** to extract camera location information from SfM outputs.